fac26/goth-kking/README.md

 <details>
 <summary>Project Documentation</summary>

-User journey
- Comment
+## **User journey**

-The user logs in and is redirected to the user profile page.
+1. The user logs in and is redirected to the user profile page.

-The user profile page gives the user the right to update their data, such as adding an avatar and adding or updating a username.
+2. The user profile page gives the user the right to update their data, such as adding an avatar and adding or updating a username.

-The left menu
+3. The left menu

-Home
+- Home
-Spaces
+- Spaces
-User Profile
+- User Profile
-Members (disabled until the user selects a space) Tasks (disabled until the user selects a space) Leaderboard (disabled until the user selects a space) Spaces
+- Members (disabled until the user selects a space)
+- Tasks (disabled until the user selects a space)
+- Leaderboard (disabled until the user selects a space)

+4. Spaces

-Add space (user can add a new space)
+- Add space (user can add a new space)
-User can see all spaces he created or is part of
+- User can see all spaces he created or is part of
-When the user clicks on a space all the left menu bar’s links are unlocke, and the user is able to: access the members page specific to the space where they can add new members, access the tasks page and add new tasks to the space access the leaderbord
+- When the user clicks on a space all the left menu bar’s links are unlocke, and the user is able to:
+  *access the members page specific to the space where they can add new members, *access the tasks page and add new tasks to the space *access the leaderbord

-Members
+5. Members

 User can add a new member to the chosen space

-Tasks
+6. Tasks

 User can add a new task to the chosen space
 User can assign a member of the space to the task